-Although Barbets served as loyal hunting dogs—and companions—for centuries, they're a fairly rare breed today.
-As previously mentioned, it's estimated that there are only 30 to 40 Barbets in the United States, and about 600 globally.
-Despite their smaller populations, the Barbet ranks as one of the top agility dogs in French dog competitions.
+Although barbets served as loyal hunting dogs—and companions—for centuries, they're a fairly rare breed today.
+Despite their smaller populations globally, the barbet ranks as one of the top agility dogs in French dog competitions.

-Because Barbets have long, dense, curly coats, daily grooming is an absolute must; they're highly susceptible to tangles, mats, and build-up of debris.
-You may even find debris in your Barbet's coat after each walk.
-If left ungroomed, the Barbet's coat can easily become matted or felted, and grow to long lengths.
-Each day, gently brush and comb your Barbet's coat, removing any mats or tangles with your fingers.
+Because barbets have long, dense, curly coats, daily grooming is an absolute must.
+Their coats are highly susceptible to tangles, mats, and a build-up of debris.
+You may even find debris in your barbet's coat after each walk.
+If left ungroomed, the barbet's coat can easily become matted or felted and grow to long and unruly lengths.
+Each day, gently brush and comb your barbet's coat and remove any mats or tangles with your fingers.
 Removing a mat with a comb runs the risk of tearing your dog's coat or injuring his skin.

-Be sure to inspect your Barbet's ears regularly, and gently remove any waxy build-up or debris with a soft cotton cloth.
+Inspect your barbet's ears regularly, and gently remove any waxy build-up or debris with a soft cotton cloth.
 If your dog's ears are red and inflamed, are excessively dirty, or smell funny, make an appointment with your vet.
-These may be signs of infection, and could require treatment.
+These may be signs of infection and could require treatment.

 All dog breeds are susceptible to periodontal disease if they don't receive proper dental care.
 Daily teeth brushing is ideal, but brushing your dog's teeth at least once per week can help prevent oral diseases from developing.
 You can also supplement brushing with dental chew treats, but remember: They're empty calories, so it's important to give them in moderation.
-Dental treats should never be the only form of dental hygiene you use.
+Dental treats should never be your dog's only form of dental hygiene.